 - 2 Japanese or Persian cucumbers (12 oz, 340 g)

-- 3 myoga ginger (0.6 oz, 17 g; You can substitute it with a small amount of ginger, preferably mild-flavored young ginger)
+- 3 myoga ginger (0.6 oz, 17 g; you can substitute a small amount of regular ginger, preferably mild-flavored young ginger)

 - 1 knob ginger (1 inch, 2.5 cm)